Nininunz/ha-smarthub/README.md

 ## Configuration

 Edit docker-compose.yml to match your environment:
-  - **electric-usage-downloader section:** Configure your settings as explained [here](https://github.com/tedpearson/electric-usage-downloader#config) under config
+  - **electric-usage-downloader:** Configure your settings as explained [here](https://github.com/tedpearson/electric-usage-downloader#config) under config
-  - **mqtt section:** Enter your MQTT broker address, username, and password.
+  - **mqtt:** Enter your MQTT broker address, username, and password.
-  - **ha-smarthub section:** Customize MQTT topic names and status messages.
+  - **ha-smarthub:** Customize MQTT topic names and status messages.
 Defaults are safe if you're unsure.
-  - **advanced section:** Fine-tune scraping intervals and retry behavior.
+  - **advanced:** Fine-tune scraping intervals and retry behavior.
 Defaults are conservatively set for reliability.

 Edit the compose file: